ropensci/roweb3/content/blog/2024-02-22-qualtrics-call-help/index.md

 ## Help test or improve qualtRics!

-Are you a heavy user of the Qualtrics survey tooling in general, and of the qualRics R package in particular?
+Are you a heavy user of the Qualtrics survey tooling in general, and of the qualtRics R package in particular?
 Then you can help build and test the package.

 ## How to help?

-TODO how to volunteer.
+There are a few specific needs that the qualtRics package has today.

+- Are you interested in [R package testing](https://github.com/ropensci/qualtRics/issues/294)?
+Right now, tests in the qualtRics package mock the API calls, but it is difficult for any given maintainer or contributor to regenerate the test fixtures.
+Instead, we want to move to using the "mock servers" that Qualtrics provides.
+This would be a great fit for any Qualtrics user who wants to learn more about package testing and API calls.
+- Do you use [Qualtrics mailing lists](https://github.com/ropensci/qualtRics/issues/271)?
+We need help maintaining and fixing code around this Qualtrics feature.
+- Are you interesting in [authentication and credentials](https://github.com/ropensci/qualtRics/issues/334)?
+We need help with an overhaul of how the R package authenticates to Qualtrics.
+This would be a great fit for any Qualtrics user who wants to learn more about system credential stores and/or OAuth.
-Please open an issue in the qualRics Github repository https://github.com/ropensci/qualtRics/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc, or comment on a relevant open issue.
+If you have something else in mind, please open an issue in the qualtRics Github repository https://github.com/ropensci/qualtRics/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc, or comment on a relevant open issue.

 ## Thank you!